theirstory/ner-visualizer/README.md

 # ner-visualizer
-A lightweight applicatio to visualize NER data
+A lightweight application to visualize NER data